LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/accessingdata.rst

 Accessing Data
 ==============

 Now that we have connected our C# application to a MySQL database, we need to set up our C# code to interact with the database.
-In the previous chapters, we learned about performing CRUD operations on a database and its tables.
+In the previous chapters, we learned about performing basic operations on a database and its tables, such as creating, reading, updating, and deleting rows.
 One of the reasons we use ORM is so that now we can write C# code in our application to manage our relational database.

 .. index:: data store